DOD TERMINATES CONTRACT WITH HOMESAFE ALLIANCE AFTER ONGOING MILITARY HOUSEHOLD GOODS SHIPMENT SHORTFALLS

 -HomeSafe Alliance

-New Memo Directs Transcom to Make Changes
+A May Memo from Hegseth Directs Transcom to Make Changes

-Pete Hegseth is making significant changes to improve moving experiences for military families for the upcoming PCS season.
 "We're heading into peak season of moving - PCS moving - and that process, I know, has been a mess, and we are addressing it.
 We have...to take some aggressive action and fast," said Hegseth.

 In a memo released on May 20th, 2025, Hegseth directed USTRANSCOM to take the following actions immediately to help support military families during the upcoming 2025 PCS season and beyond:

-• In the memo, Hegseth called for the GHC and ToS programs to be held accountable for meeting their KPIs (key performance indicators).
+- In the memo, Hegseth called for the GHC and ToS programs to be held accountable for meeting their KPIs (key performance indicators).
 They are also required to provide weekly updates to the Office of the Under Secretary of Defense and the Office of the USD for Personnel and Readiness.

-• He also directed that both the GHC and legacy ToS program be leveraged in a way that ensures maximum coverage for moves during the 2025 PCS season.
+- He also directed that both the GHC and legacy ToS program be leveraged in a way that ensures maximum coverage for moves during the 2025 PCS season.

-• Hegseth directed that offramp non-serviced GHC customer shipments into the ToS program be based on capacity shortfalls.
+- Hegseth directed that offramp non-serviced GHC customer shipments into the ToS program be based on capacity shortfalls.

-• He called for the development and implementation of ToS rates to ensure vendor capacity.
+- He called for the development and implementation of ToS rates to ensure vendor capacity.

-• Lastly, he called for TRANSCOM to review and implement Economic Price Adjustment provisions in the GHC contract, when appropriate.
+- Lastly, he called for TRANSCOM to review and implement Economic Price Adjustment provisions in the GHC contract, when appropriate.

-This task force will be in charge of improving the quality of moving services provided to servicemembers and their families.
-Additionally, they will, "act decisively to improve, expand, terminate, or transfer GHC or ToS responsibilities as needed."
+In addition to the above directed changes, in the memo, Hegseth directed the formation of a PCS Task Force that would be in charge of improving the quality of moving services provided to servicemembers and their families.
+Additionally, Hegseth said that they would, "act decisively to improve, expand, terminate, or transfer GHC or ToS responsibilities as needed."

 HomeSafe Alliance is grateful for Defense Secretary Hegseth’s attention to the Global Household Goods Contract and the directives he has issued, which will greatly improve moving experiences for military service members and their families.
 DoD raising our rates to account for significant inflation from the last four years would substantially benefit our ability to facilitate world-class moving services for our nation’s heroes.
 We look forward to working with the PCS Task Force to demonstrate how our program modernizes and digitizes the move process and resolves decades-long issues with military relocations.